wapadda/kernelcare-doc/docs/scanner_manipulation/README.md

 ## Issue description

 Commonly used security scanners can still see CVEs even if they are patched by KernelCare.
-It turns out that all their decisions about CVE are based on the currently installed (or not) kernel packages.
+It turns out that all their decisions about CVE are based on:

+* currently installed (or not) kernel packages
+* uname information

 ## How does it work

+To calm them down, we can manipulate with that information and the common part for DEB and RPM distributions relying on `uname -r` output.

-To calm them down, we have to manipulate with those kernel packages.
-Since scanners rely on `rpm -q` output we can override some functions there via `LD_PRELOAD` and force the script to output versions we need.
+Since scanners on RPM distributions relies on `rpm -q` output, we can override some functions there via `LD_PRELOAD` and force the script to output versions we need.

 To deal with it, we will reload `showQueryPackage` to patch version information on the fly.
 It will change the information showing in rpm query results like this.